 LLM DEGREE EXAMINATION (TAUGHT) Repeat Year Examinations (LW6538 only): If a candidate fails (which includes fails to present) the dissertation (LW6538), the candidate shall have the option of repeating the failed dissertation in the following academic year.
-The marks obtained in any repeated dissertation shall be capped at a maximum of 40% and, subject to this; a repeat candidate shall be eligible for an award of honours in the LLM (Taught) Degree if he/she satisfies the relevant requirements for Honours.
+The marks obtained in any repeated dissertation shall be capped at a maximum of 40% and, subject to this, a repeat candidate shall be eligible for an award of honours in the LLM (Taught) Degree if he/she satisfies the relevant requirements for Honours.
 If a candidate fails to pass LW6538 after a repeat year but has passed 60 credits, that candidate shall be awarded a Postgraduate Diploma in Law and shall not be readmitted to or registered again for, any of the LLM Degrees offered by the School of Law UCC.
 Note: Because candidates admitted to the LLM (Taught) Degree via the Postgraduate Diploma in Law already hold a Postgraduate Diploma in Law, they do not have the possibility of being awarded such a Diploma again.
 Ranking: A candidate shall be ranked, firstly, on the basis of his/her overall award (of a particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of his/her total aggregate mark.
 One and Two Year Rules: Full-time students must pass the LLM (Taught) Degree Examination within two years from the date of first registration for the programme.
 Part-time LLM (Taught) students must pass Year One within one year from the date of first registration for the programme and must pass Year Two within two years of passing Year One.
 Failure to comply with these rules means that the student is ineligible to proceed further in the programme.
-Exceptions to these rules may be granted by the School of Law only for very serious reasons.

 LLM DEGREE EXAMINATION (RESEARCH) Requirements for the Degree: The degree will be awarded on the basis of a thesis of approximately 40,000 words (excluding reasonable footnotes).
 Pass Standard (subject level): The following grading system shall apply: First Class Honours Second Class Honours Pass Two and Four Year Rules: Full-time LLM (Research) students must pass the Examination for LLM (Research) within two years from the date of first registration for the programme.
 Part-time LLM (Research) students must pass the Examination for LLM (Research) within four years from the date of first registration for the programme.
 Failure to comply with the relevant rule would mean that a student would be ineligible to proceed further in the programme.
-Exceptions to these rules may be granted by the School of Law only for very serious reasons.